SarveshGade/banana_search/README.md

 Strategies to resolve server-side rendering and hydration issues in Next.js.
 ### API Integration:
 Techniques for integrating and normalizing data from multiple external sources.
+### Web Scraping:
+Strategies to determine how websites obtain information and make requests outside of URL changes and cookies.
+Techniques for parsing through and integrating data from different websites.
 ### CORS & Async Handling:
 Best practices for handling cross-origin resource sharing and asynchronous API calls.
 ### User-Centric Design: